Skip to main content

 If you do not request a hearing within this period, the determination of the nonacademic misconduct shall be regarded as final and the disciplinary sanction(s) shall be imposed.

-Violations are not noted on transcripts with the exception of suspension and / or expulsion.
+Violations are not noted on transcripts with the exception of suspension and/or expulsion.

 At UWL, our process is to notify parents on a first-time drug violation and / or a second time alcohol violation for students under the age of 21, or in situations of detox / safety pertaining to substance usage.
 FERPA provides an exception for notification of alcohol and drug law violations for students under the age of 21.
 The goal of the communication is to create a partnership around student's safety.
 Our hope is that parents will discuss the incident with their student and talk candidly about the challenges and risks of using alcohol.
 We believe that positive choices have the most impact on the quality of a student's experience and success at UWL.

 A disciplinary record is private between a student and the institution.
-However, transfer applications, graduate school applications, etc. can request a student request their institution disclose information in their disciplinary record as a part of the application process.
+However, transfer applications, graduate school applications, etc. can request a student request their institution to disclose information in their disciplinary record as a part of the application process.
 It is recommended that a student be transparent by honestly responding to the specific question asked.

 Below are other commonly asked questions relating to a disciplinary record: